From fashion and accessories to beauty and housewares, these Toronto stores offer green gifts for everyone on your list.

 From layerable travel wear from Montreal’s Fig clothing brand to pampering scrubs, serums and lotions from Toronto’s Wildcraft body care collection, you’ll find plenty of Made in Canada gifting options.

-For jewellery mavens: Cedar Basket Gift Shop
+For self-care savants: Cedar Basket Gift Shop

-Pro tip: consider booking the Native Canadian Centre’s guided tour, which explores the Indigenous roots of Tkaronto (Toronto) and the Ishpadinaa (Spadina Road) area.
+Pro tip: Consider booking the Native Canadian Centre’s guided tour, which explores the Indigenous roots of Tkaronto (Toronto) and the Ishpadinaa (Spadina Road) area.

 For treasure hunters: Stackt Market’s Marketplace

-Visit The Cracked Knot for handcrafted housewares made from reclaimed wood (think: charcuterie boards, guitar stands, cookbook holders and more).
-Try Steady Reserve for vintage tees and denim.
-Hopeless Romantic Bookshop offers a well-curated selection of romance novels across every genre, perfect for sharing in a Little Free Library when you’re done page turning.
+Hopeless Romantic Bookshop offers a well-curated selection of romance novels across every genre, perfect for sharing in a Little Free Library when you’re done page-turning.

 For green housekeepers: Ecotique